KoreaHaos/36095_02_basic_circuit_lab/labs/weeks/week2/README.md

 [Example Half-Wave Rectifier circuit](http://lushprojects.com/circuitjs/circuitjs.html?cct=$+1+0.000005+13.097415321081858+55+5+50%0Av+240+352+240+128+0+1+40+5+0+0+0.5%0Ar+544+128+544+352+0+640%0Ad+240+128+544+128+1+0.805904783%0Aw+240+352+544+352+0%0Ao+0+64+0+35+5+0.0125+0+-1%0Ao+1+64+0+35+5+0.0125+1+-1%0A)

-Even more interesting, the full wave rectifier circuit, created with four diodes hooked in opposing pairs and wired in parrell, takes alternating current and returns with only positve current flow.
+Even more interesting, the full wave rectifier circuit, created with four diodes hooked in opposing pairs and wired in parallel, takes alternating current and returns with only positive current flow.

 A basic schematic looks like this :